Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space: Appendices:

 \subsubsection{Control knobs and mapping to $(A,\psi)$:}

-The complex control parameter $\psi=\rho+i\sigma$ in (\ref{psi}) is controlled by synchronized, low-amplitude modulations of the two base bond lengths $R_{1,2}$, realized via acousto-optic control of the tweezer positions and depths.
-These deformations trace a closed trajectory in shape space.
+The complex control parameter $\psi=\rho+i\eta$ in (\ref{psi}) is controlled by synchronized, low-amplitude modulations of the two base bond lengths $r_{13} $ and $ r_{23}$ realized via acousto-optic control of the tweezer positions and depths.
 We map each point $(\theta,\phi)$ on Kendall's shape sphere $\mathbb{S}^2_K$ to a Bloch vector $\mathbf{n}(\theta,\phi)$ for the $E$-doublet, with the corresponding instantaneous eigenbasis defined up to local $\mathrm{U}(1)$ phase rotations about $\mathbf{n}$.
 We choose a gauge where $\mathbf{n}$ serves as the local quantization axis, such that it is aligned with the body-frame normal of a canonical representative of each shape.
 The differentials $d\mathbf n$ and $\mathbf n\times d\mathbf n$ then describe how this Bloch-vector field varies over $\mathbb S^{2}_{K}$, and encode the shape-dependent evolution of the $E$–doublet along the loop in shape space, in a manner consistent with zero total mechanical angular momentum.

 A weak bias field defines a reference quantization axis in the laboratory frame that we align with the equilibrium normal of the trimer.
 This choice fixes the relation between the lab frame and the body frame, so that the Berry–Wilczek–Zee evolution of the $E$–doublet is generated by the driven shape dynamics.
-To suppress excitation of the breathing mode and to keep the triangle close to fixed size so that its shape remains on $\mathbb S^2_K$,we co-modulate the apex bond length $R_3(t)$ so that
+To suppress excitation of the breathing mode and to keep the triangle close to fixed size so that its shape remains on $\mathbb S^2_K$,we co-modulate the apex bond length $r_{12}(t)$ so that

 In line with ~(\ref{nd}), a convenient parametrization of a small elliptical loop in shape space is

 with $\epsilon\ll1$, loop frequency $\Omega=2\pi/T_{\mathrm{loop}}$, and the controllable phase $\phi$ corresponds to the relative phase $\phi_{13}-\phi_{23}$; see also Figure~1 panel d.